karthikVenkataramana/Strassens/README.md

 # Strassens
-A Parallel implementation of Strassen's Matrix Multiplication algorithm using MPI.
+Parallel implementation of Strassen's Matrix Multiplication algorithm using MPI written in C.
+Speed up ranging from 2 % to 18 % is observed on large square matrices.